Nobody enjoys getting a physical examination. It can be uncomfortable, invasive, and at times, completely unnecessary.

 While an insurance paramedical exam is not as detailed as a standard medical exam, there is a great deal at stake.
 The results of this exam will help determine how much you will pay — and in rare cases, whether you even qualify — for your coverage.

-For certain types of coverage, very healthy applicants who pose minimal risk may be able to skip the exam.
-Most applicants will not get to enjoy this privilege though, which is why it's important to understand the ins-and-outs of insurance medical exams.
+For certain types of coverage, young and healthy applicants who pose minimal risk may be able to skip the exam if they qualify for a no exam disability insurance or no exam life insurance policy.
+Many applicants will not get to enjoy this privilege though, which is why it's important to understand the ins-and-outs of insurance medical exams.

 Here is how life and disability insurance companies will assess your health when you apply and what you can do to prepare for your insurance medical exam.